 JPSS was announced in February 2010 as part of the President's Fiscal Year 2011 President's budget request to be the civilian successor to the National Polar-orbiting Operational Environmental Satellite System (NPOESS).
-The JPSS program completed formulation in July 2013 with a formal baseline establishing requirements, budget, and top level schedules, to include continued operations and sustainment of the S-NPP development operations and sustainment of JPSS-1 and JPSS-2 missions through September 2028, and sustainment of ground segment capabilities necessary to perform the missions.
-JPSS-3 and JPSS-4 missions were approved in 2016 to extend capabilities to at least 2038.
+The JPSS program completed formulation in July 2013 with a formal baseline establishing requirements, budget, and top level schedules, to include continued operations and sustainment of the S-NPP development operations and sustainment of JPSS-1 and JPSS-2 missions through September 2028, and sustainment of ground segment capabilities necessary to perform these missions.
+Polar Follow-On Missions, JPSS-3 and JPSS-4, were approved in 2016 to extend JPSS' capabilities to at least 2038.
 Each satellite is launched approximately every 5 years with a design life of 7 years.
-JPSS-1 is schedule for launch in 2017.
-The JPSS Program strives to ensure that there are always at least 2 satellites operating in the early afternoon orbit at all times.
-Since the two satellites are in the same orbit, they are separated by half orbits to maximize the impact on applications.
+JPSS-1, now designated NOAA-20, was successfully launched November 17, 2017, into the 1330 orbit, separated from S/NPP by one-half orbit (i.e. 50 minutes separation) to maximize the impact on applications.

 JPSS hosts five instruments, the Advanced Technology Microwave Sounder (ATMS), the Cross Track Infrared Sounder (CrIS), the Visible Infrared Imaging Radiometer Suite (VIIRS), the Ozone Monitoring and Profiler Suite (OMPS), and an earth radiation budget instrument.
 The ATMS, CrIS, VIIRS and OMPS Nadir comprise the NOAA provided weather instrument complement.
-NASA provides the OMPS Limb sensor and Radiation Budget Instrument (RBI) starting with JPSS-2.
+NASA provides the OMPS Limb sensor starting with JPSS-2.
 S-NPP was developed as a partnership between NASA and NOAA, with NASA providing the spacecraft, ATMS, Clouds and Earth's Radiant Energy Sensor (CERES) radiation budget instrument, and launch; while NOAA provided the CrIS, VIIRS, OMPS Nadir and Limb, the ground and operations.
 JPSS-1 does not include the OMPS limb, and hosts a NOAA provided CERES radiation budget instrument.